 When is King Charles's coronation?

-It will take place on May 6 next year.
+It will take place on May 6.
 The coronation of the new sovereign traditionally takes place some months after accession to the throne, after a period of national and royal mourning as well as allowing time for the preparation required for the ceremony.

 Where will King Charles's coronation take place?